Buffy Sainte-Marie: Sesame Street

-1980–1999: Established career
+1979–1999: Established career

+In 1979, Spirit of the Wind, a docudrama scored by Sainte-Marie, was shown at the Cannes Film Festival.
+The American Indian Film Festival, which exhibited the film in 1980, recognizes accurate historical and contemporary portrayals of Native Americans.

-Sainte-Marie began using Apple II and Macintosh computers as early as 1981 to record her music and later some of her visual art.
-The song "Up Where We Belong" (which Sainte-Marie co-wrote with lyricist Will Jennings and musician Jack Nitzsche) was performed by Joe Cocker and Jennifer Warnes for the film An Officer and a Gentleman.
+Sainte-Marie started using Apple II and Macintosh computers in 1981 to record her music.

+"Up Where We Belong" (written by Sainte-Marie with Will Jennings and Jack Nitzsche) was performed by Joe Cocker and Jennifer Warnes for An Officer and a Gentleman.
 It received the Academy Award for Best Original Song in 1982.
 On January 29, 1983, Jennings, Nitzsche, and Sainte-Marie won the Golden Globe Award for Best Original Song.
 They also won the BAFTA film award for Best Original Song in 1984.
 On the Songs of the Century list compiled by the Recording Industry Association of America in 2001, the song was listed at number 323.
 In 2020, it was included on Billboard magazine's list of the "25 Greatest Love Song Duets".
 In the early 1980s, one of her songs was used as the theme song for the CBC's Native series Spirit Bay.
 She was cast for the TNT 1993 telefilm The Broken Chain.
 In 1989, she wrote and performed the music for Where the Spirit Lives, a film about Native children being abducted, forced into residential schools, and expected to give up their Native way of life.